Travel the globe on a thrilling ancient adventure

 The Grade 3 Readers package is ideal for children who read long-vowel, 5- and 6-letter words fluently but could still benefit from practice with more complex chapter books.

-A collection of more than fifteen early chapter books.
+A collection of more than twenty early chapter books.
 One tells of a surprising technique to avoid a prairie fire.
 One thwarts pet kidnappers.
 Several tell of immigration and westward expansion.
 A book set in Russia, in Papua New Guinea, on a Viking ship, in a lighthouse, on a farm.

 So many varied stories!